Why alcohol and summer heat is a recipe for heat stroke

 What alcohol + heat does to your body

-The combination of heat and alcohol in your system has some very definite negative effects on your body…
+The combination of heat and alcohol in your system has some very definite adverse effects on your body…

-First, drinking alcohol in the heat means you are losing twice as much liquid as you normally do.
+First, drinking alcohol in the heat means you are losing twice as much liquid as you normally would.

 That’s because alcohol is a diuretic.
 Medications that are diuretics, such as some blood pressure medications, cause the kidneys to release higher-than-usual amounts of water.
 Alcohol does the same thing.

-Second, drinking alcohol during warm weather can really heat your body up, sometimes to dangerous levels.
+Second, drinking alcohol during warm weather can really heat your body, sometimes to dangerous levels.

 Alcohol and heat stroke

-A diuretic does more than eliminate water making you more prone to dehydration.
-It actually interferes with your body’s ability to regulate its own temperature.
+A diuretic does more than eliminate water, making you more prone to dehydration.
+It interferes with your body’s ability to regulate its own temperature.

 This can result in a state of heat exhaustion, which, if left untreated, can quickly progress to heat stroke, which can be fatal.